MrYsLab/python_banyan/docs/example11.md

 Line 59 establishes a callback for when the button is either pressed or released.

-Line 64 calls the base class receive_loop method that will keep the loop running until the user quits the program.
+Line 64 calls the base class receive_loop method to keep the loop running until the user quits the program.

 The callback method is contained in lines 68 through 92.